krfong916/fullcourtpressed/algorithms/clrs/ch-22-exercises.md

 **A:** Assume the strongly connected component <code>C<sub>i</sub></code>.
 Suppose vertex `v` ∈ <code>C<sub>i</sub></code>. `v` has no outgoing edges, but contains incoming edges - some from vertices that are also in <code>C<sub>i</sub></code>, and some that aren't.
 If we run DFS in order of increasing finish times, this algorithm will assume `v` is a strongly connected component.
 Observe, DFS will explore all vertices reachable from `v`, but since there are no outgoing edges of `v`, our DFS will declare `v` a strongly connected component when we know that it is _a_ vertex (one of many) contained in <code>C<sub>i</sub></code>.

+Another example, suppose our graph consisted of vertices {1,2,3}, and had edges {2,1}, {2,3}, and {3,2}.
+Our algorithm gives us two sccs, {1} and {2,3}.
+A possible DFS could start at 2 and explore vertex 3 before vertex 1.
+Vertex 3's finish time would be lower than vertex 1 and 2.
+Another possible DFS could start at 3.
+If we ran the second DFS in order of increasing finish time, our algorithm would return the entire graph as a single strongly connected component, even though this is clearly not the case since there is no path from 1 to 2, or from 1 to 3.

 ## 22.5-4

 **Q:** Prove that the number of sccs is the same for G as it is the tranpose of G.